Learn how to create a Permaculture living laboratory in your backyard.

 We are dealing with the profound implications of what is being labelled “a global problem,” in which social, economic, political and environmental issues are interlinked.
 They can no longer be discussed in isolation.
-We will spend a great deal of time worrying about reorganizing humanity, ensuring the improvement of the quality of life for this and future generations without ending the common heritage: the planet on which we live.
+We will spend a great deal of time worrying about reorganising humanity, ensuring the improvement of the quality of life for this and future generations without ending the common heritage: the planet on which we live.

 Many ecologists suggest that a new relationship with nature needs to encourage an ethical commitment that makes the connections between human and the environment visible.
-It is a partnership ethic, in which we will be able to nd new cultural and economical ways to supply vital needs, guarantee security and embrace the quality of life without degrading the local and global environment.
+It is a partnership ethic, in which we will be able to find new cultural and economical ways to supply vital needs, guarantee security and embrace the quality of life without degrading the local and global environment.